 Mistake 1: Going Under Contract Without Financing Pre-Qualification

-A seller won't take your offer seriously if you can't show financing capacity before signing a letter of intent.
+A seller won't take your offer seriously without financing capacity proof.
 Pre-qualification letters from SBA-preferred lenders can be issued in 48 hours and cost nothing to get.

-Skipping this step means your offer is effectively conditional on an unknown.
-Sellers with multiple buyers at the table will always favor the buyer who has already cleared the lender's first hurdle.
+Skipping this step means your offer is conditional on an unknown.
+Sellers with multiple buyers favor the buyer who has already cleared the lender's first hurdle.

 Mistake 2: Ignoring Working Capital in the Loan Request